ryanyuan/kafka-to-google-hangouts/README.md

 You need to have a running Kafka service.

-# Environment configuartions and validations
+# Environment configurations and validations

 Open `config.cfg` and edit the values using text editor: